 The Art Of Taking DJ Song Requests

-I believe what makes a great DJ is a DJ who cares, therefore when it comes to taking requests, you should always try your best to squeeze them in so long as they are appropriate.
+To understand more about taking DJ song requests first we must ask what makes a great DJ.
+I believe what makes a great DJ is a DJ who cares, therefore when it comes to taking DJ song requests, you should always try your best to squeeze them in so long as they are appropriate.
 Besides, taking requests can sometimes be really helpful if you are trying to work out the crowd.
 Let’s use a school disco for example, you might not be up to date with the latest Top 40 hits or whatever little kids listen to these days, so allowing a request in this scenario can be a life saver and even teach you a few things about what people really wanna hear.
 Even in a club however, you don’t need to be some arrogant DJ with his nose stuck up in the air like ‘this is what i’m playing and if you don’t like it, f@#$ off!’.
 Yeah well I hate to burst your bubble Mr Tiesto Guetta wannabe, but whole reason you are here is to make people dance and if all you wanna play is just what YOU think is cool only then go back to being a bedroom DJ where you belong.
-I’m not telling you to go and play the Macarena when someone asks for it, but what I am saying is sometimes the people on the dance floor have good song suggestion or two, and if they fit in line with the genre or sub genre you are playing, then why not make someone’s day and play their song.
-It’s all about making people have a good time and enjoy your music.
+I’m not telling you to go and play the Macarena every time someone asks for it, but what I am saying is sometimes the people on the dance floor have good song suggestion or two, and if they fit in line with the genre or sub genre you are playing, then why not make someone’s day and play their song?
+It’s all about making people have a good time and enjoy your music, and that’s why I always try and play as many requests as possible.

 Should You Always Take Requests